note/terraform4s/README.md

 Experimental Scala DSL for writing Terraform configurations

+## Project status

+It is in initial development phase.

+It should be considered as an experiment or proof of concept rather than production-ready project.

 ## Motivation

 I really like the idea of Infrastructure as Code implemented in Terraform.
 However, writing Terraform configurations in